mauritsvanrees/buildout.recipe.pip/docs/buildout-for-pip-users.rst

 The recipe creates a temporary file based on this section, and passes this to ``pip install --constraint <file>``.

 The nice thing about a constraints file, is that it can be a known good set: a long list of packages that work well together.
-The recipe does not install all packages in this list, but only that packages that are required.
+The recipe does not install all packages in this list, but only the packages that are required.
 For example, this versions section would have the same effect::

     [versions]